 Rene D. Caputo, Co-Leader and Content Developer

-Rene is the ESL Specialist for the Thompson Writing Program and Writing Studio at Duke.
-In that role, she advises writing program fellows and studio consultants on effectively supporting ESL writers, hosts an international conversation group, designs support materials, and meets with international undergraduates to discuss strategies and resources for improving their writing.
+Rene is the Multilingual/ESL Specialist for the Thompson Writing Program and Writing Studio at Duke.
+In that role, she advises writing program fellows and Writing Studio consultants on enhancing inclusivity of multilingual writers, hosts an international conversation group, designs support materials, and meets with international undergraduates to discuss strategies and resources for improving their writing.
 Over the past 20 years, she has taught non-native English speakers at Duke University Graduate School and Trinity College, Universidad Interamericana in Puerto Rico, UNC Kenan-Flagler Business School, and beyond.
-Rene currently teaches Duke graduate students in the English for International Students program.
+Rene has taught Duke graduate students in the English for International Students program for a decade.
 During the summer, she directs the writing component of the International Student Bootcamp at The Fuqua School of Business.
 Rene earned a Master’s degree in Education, specializing in Teaching English to Speakers of Other Languages (TESOL).
 In her leisure time, she enjoys traveling and listening to live local music..